 - Company performance.
 In 2009, the company performed in the upper tier of the peer group in non-GAAP EPS growth, revenue growth, return on assets, and return on equity and in the lower tier in one-year and five-year TSR. - Individual performance.
 As described above under "Setting Compensation," base salary increases were driven largely by individual performance assessments.
-In assessing the 2009 performance of executive officers, the independent directors (for the CEO) and the compensation committee (with regard to all executive officers) considered the company's and the executive officer's accomplishment of objectives established at the beginning of the year and their own subjective assessment of the executive officer's performance. - In assessing Dr. Lechleiter's performance, the independent directors noted that under Dr. Lechleiter's leadership in 2009, the company: - delivered strong pro forma revenue growth (five percent actual vs. three percent expected industry growth) and pro forma non-GAAP EPS growth (16 percent actual vs. seven percent expected industry growth) - held the growth of marketing, selling, and administrative expenses at a rate slower than revenue while increasing our investment in research and development as a percentage of revenue exceeded its targeted product pipeline milestones related to advancing potential medicines through the development process (100 - actual vs. 89 targeted)

-announced and began implementation of sweeping organizational changes designed to speed development, improve - announced and began implementation of sweeping organizational changes designed to speed development, improve competitiveness in key therapeutic areas and geographies, and reduce its cost base - effectively integrated ImClone, the largest acquisition in the company's history.
+In assessing the 2009 performance of executive officers, the independent directors (for the CEO) and the compensation committee (with regard to all executive officers) considered the company's and the executive officer's accomplishment of objectives established at the beginning of the year and their own subjective assessment of the executive officer's performance. - In assessing Dr. Lechleiter's performance, the independent directors noted that under Dr. Lechleiter's leadership in 2009, the company: - delivered strong pro forma revenue growth (5 percent actual vs. 3 percent expected industry growth) and pro forma non-GAAP EPS growth (16 percent actual vs. 7 percent expected industry growth) - held the growth of marketing, selling, and administrative expenses at a rate slower than revenue while increasing our investment in research and development as a percentage of revenue - exceeded its targeted product pipeline milestones related to advancing potential medicines through the development process (100 actual vs. 89 targeted) - announced and began implementation of sweeping organizational changes designed to speed development, improve competitiveness in key therapeutic areas and geographies, and reduce its cost base - effectively integrated ImClone, the largest acquisition in the company's history.